cavli-wireless/valeo_cqs290_spi/README.md

 ```

-# How to add init service
+# How to add init service to bengal_2w

 ## 1. Prepare your C application
 - Compile your *c application* and get the binary